GoogleCloudPlatform/community/tutorials/python-dataflow-quickstart.md

 ## Monitor your job

-Check the progress of your pipeline on the Cloud Dataflow page.
+In this section, you check the progress of your pipeline on the **Dataflow** page in the GCP Console.

-### Go to the Cloud Dataflow Monitoring UI page
+### Go to the Dataflow page

-If you haven't already, navigate to the Cloud Dataflow Monitoring UI page.

-Open the [menu][spotlight-console-menu] on the left side of the console.
+Open the [**Navigation menu**][spotlight-console-menu] in the upper-left corner of the console, and then select **Dataflow**.

-Then, select the **Dataflow** section.

 <walkthrough-menu-navigation sectionId="DATAFLOW_SECTION"></walkthrough-menu-navigation>

 ### Select your job

-Click on the job name "{{job_name}}" to view its details.
+Click the job name to view the job details.

 ### Explore pipeline details and metrics

+### Explore pipeline details and metrics

 Explore the pipeline on the left and the job information on the right.
-To see detailed job status, click [Logs][spotlight-job-logs].
-Try clicking a step in the pipeline to view its metrics.
+To see detailed job status, click [**Logs**][spotlight-job-logs] at the top of the page.

+Click a step in the pipeline to view its metrics.

 As your job finishes, you'll see the job status change, and the Compute Engine instances used by the job will stop automatically.

-Note: When you see the "JOB_STATE_DONE" message, you can close Cloud Shell.
+Note: When you see the message in Cloud Shell that the job is finished, you can close Cloud Shell.

 ## View your output